Zagreb

 Insight into history of Zagreb

-Zagreb used to consist of two medieval towns, Kaptol, centre of religious power and Gradec, which is now part of Gornji Grad.
-In 1242 with the declaration of the Golden Bull, Gradec was given the title of royal free city by the Croat-Hungarian King Bela IV.
-He then granted economic and administrative privileges to inhabitants.
+Zagreb is consisted of two medieval towns, Kaptol, center of religious power and Gradec, which is now part of the Upper town.
+In 1242 with the declaration of the Golden Bull, to Gradec was given the status of royal free city by the Croat-Hungarian King Bela IV.
+He granted then the economic and administrative privileges to the inhabitants.
 From the 16th century onward Gradec was where the Ban, the Croat delegate of Hungary administrating Croatia and the Croat parliament carried out their interests.
-Violent clashes around the river Medveščak between Gradec and Kaptol marked the times, a street called the Bridge of Blood (Krvavi Most) recalls that period vividly.
+The violent clashes around the river Medveščak between Gradec and Kaptol marked the times, a street called the Bridge of Blood (Krvavi Most) recalls that period vividly.
 In 1880 a terrible earthquake struck the city and many of the major monuments date from after this time.

 What to see in Zagreb

-The city centre of Zagreb can easily be explored by foot, although the city is quite large.
+The city center of Zagreb can easily be explored by foot, although the city is quite large.
 Some main monuments are listed here.

-Cultural life in the capital has a lot to offer, 20 museums, 16 theatres, 350 libraries, a university and lively changing programmes.
-This vast variety is due to the role Zagreb played in international life over centuries.
+Cultural life in the capital has a lot to offer, 20 museums, 16 theaters, 350 libraries, a university and lively changing programs.
+Because of the vast variety, Zagreb playes an important role in international life over centuries.

-Nature Park, favourite destination with many weekenders, is also an interesting destination for visitors.
+Nature Park, favorite destination with many weekenders, is also an interesting destination for visitors.

 Places of excursions near Zagreb

 In the north of Zagreb lies the region of Zagorje, with many churches, castles and country houses in wooded hills and the town of Varaždin is a baroque masterpiece.
-Southwest of Zagreb you can find low mountains, and some inland national parks, which are offering beautiful swamp nature and river lands with storks and other water birds still finding refuge.
-Mosquito repellents are a must though if you want to enjoy your holidays.
+In the southwest of Zagreb you can find low mountains, and some inland national parks, which are offering beautiful swamp nature and river lands with storks and other water birds that are still finding refuge.
+You must have a mosquito repellents if you want to enjoy your holidays.

 Sports & leisure time in Zagreb